rspadinger/Arbitrage-Bot/README.md

 # A Simple Arbitrage Trading Bot

-This is a simply aritrage trading bot that performs the following steps:
+This is a simple arbitrage trading bot that calculates price differences between matching trading pairs on various Dexes (Uniswap, Sushiswap, Quickswap...) on the Polygon network and performs the corresponding trades whenever a profitable arbitrage opportunity is found.

+The following steps are performed:

 * Get trading pairs (pools) for various second layer exchanges using the corresponding subgraphs for Uniswap, Quickswap, Sushiswap and Apeswap and add them to the corresponding Mongo database tables.